-You should obtain these results for the basic confidence interval and best estimate of the population correlation coefficient $\rho$ : $\hat{\rho} = 0.7297$ , $\rho \in$ (0.6802, 0.7928).
-Compare this to the parametric (Pearson's) estimate: $\hat{\rho} = 0.7298$ , $\rho \in (0.686, 0.7683)$ .
+You should obtain these results for the basic confidence interval and best estimate of the population correlation coefficient ρ : $\hat{\rho} = 0.7291$, $\rho \in (0.6814, 0.7843)$.
+Compare this to the parametric (Pearson's) estimate: $\hat{\rho} = 0.7298$, $\rho \in (0.686, 0.7683)$.
 What can you conclude about the appropriateness of the parametric test and its confidence interval computed on the basis of a theoretical bivariate normal distribution, in this experiment?

 A63 : The single (non-bootstrapped) estimate is 2.945, shown by the dashed vertical line, is close to the middle of the histogram.
 The histogram of the bootstrapped estimates of $q{0.01}$ is quite irregular.
 At low values there is a high frequency of some values and none of others; at high values a fairly uniform distribution.
-This is because of the few low values in the sample.Return to Q63 •
+This is because of the few low values in the sample.
+Return to $Q63 \bullet$

-A64 : The resampling only uses the known values; there are only 500 of these and so are not continuous.Return to $Q64 \bullet$
+A64 : The resampling only uses the known values; there are only 500 of these and so are not continuous.
+Return to Q64 •

-A65: The bootstrapped estimate is 2.942, while the one-sample estimate is 2.945.
+A65 : The bootstrapped estimate is 2.942, while the one-sample estimate is 2.945.
 They are quite close, although the bootstrap estimate is a bit lower (i.e., more conservative, predicting a lower value for the 1%-lowest grain yields).
-Return to $Q65 \bullet$ conditions (weather, soil ...), the lowest 1% of grain yields would be lower than 2.84 or higher than 3.08.
-Return to $Q67 \bullet$
+Return to Q65 •

-A66 : The normal approximation is $2.809 \dots 3.087$ ; the basic bootstrap estimateis $2.84 \dots 3.08$ .
-In this case the basic estimate is a bit narrower than the normalapproximation, probably because the very low values are not as likely as predictedby the normal distribution see the Q-Q normal probability plot of §7 where thelower tail is above the Q-Q line.Return to Q66 •
+A66 : The normal approximation is $2.807 \dots 3.09$; the basic bootstrap estimate is $2.84 \dots 3.08$.
+In this case the basic estimate is a bit narrower than the normal approximation, probably because the very low values are not as likely as predicted by the normal distribution see the Q-Q normal probability plot of $\S6$ where the lower tail is above the Q-Q line.

-A67: There is only a 5% chance that in the population of all possible small plots grown according to the Mercer & Hall experimental protocol, under the same
+A67 : There is only a 5% chance that in the population of all possible small plots grown according to the Mercer & Hall experimental protocol, under the same conditions (weather, soil . . .), the lowest 1% of grain yields would be lower than 2.84 or higher than 3.08.
+Return to Q67 •

-A68: Yes, the parameters do seem normally-distributed.
-Thus the basic andnormal confidence intervals should be almost the same. $Return to Q68 \bullet$
+A68 : Yes, the parameters do seem normally-distributed.
+Thus the basic and normal confidence intervals should be almost the same.
+Return to Q68 •

-A69: The two types of confidence intervals agree very closely; this is because thethe bootstrap estimates are almost normally-distributed. $Return to Q69 \bullet$
+A69 : The two types of confidence intervals agree very closely; this is because the the bootstrap estimates are almost normally-distributed.
+Return to Q69 •